elmarburke/hoodie-plugin-angularjs/README.md

 ### Build & Release Process

-Run `grunt release`, which will do the following;
+Run `grunt release` to prepare the built plugin for distribution.

+Internally it does the following:
-- `grunt build` to concat the source files and wrap them in Hoodie.extend()
+- Concat the source files and wrap them in Hoodie.extend()
-- Move built file from `dist` to project root , using `grunt shell:release`.
-We keep the concatenated file in dist by default so it cannot be accidentally commited.
+- Move the built file from `dist` to the project root.
+(We keep the concatenated file in dist by default so it cannot be accidentally commited)
-- Use `grunt bump` to commit, tag, and publish
+- Commit, tag, and Push